kpananjady/Accessibility-NYC-Schools/README.md

 I also have some questions about the quality of this data — why are there only 1200 schools?
 Why do no two collocated schools have different ratings?

-This Github repository tries to assess the need for accessibility in the city — around 9,000 students between 5-17 have ambulatory disabilities in the city, as per 2017 American Community Survey data.
+Finally, this Github repository tries to assess the need for accessibility in the city — around 9,000 students between 5-17 have ambulatory disabilities in the city, as per 2017 American Community Survey data.

-__
+__ __ __

 Data source 1: New York Department of Education https://nycdoe.sharepoint.com/sites/BAP/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FBAP%2FShared%20Documents%2FBuilding%20Accessibility%20Profile%20List&p=true&originalPath=aHR0cHM6Ly9ueWNkb2Uuc2hhcmVwb2ludC5jb20vOmY6L3MvQkFQL0VwdzItQUtwNUs1THZXQzZYTFQ3Tk80Qlo2NW1CYmljTHlOUXYzdUltN09uTVE_cnRpbWU9MlBpc0hKX0gxMGc